What Is Fannie Mae And How Do FNMA Loans Work?

 When choosing a mortgage, Fannie Mae is just one provider that may be available to you.
 Still, understanding how investors like Fannie Mae work will give you a better understanding of the housing market and the overall process associated with getting a mortgage.

 What Is Fannie Mae?

 Since its founding, Fannie Mae has seen growth as well as its fair share of bumps.
 In 1968, Fannie Mae went private after a round of investment by shareholders that was chartered by Congress.
 Its funding came completely from the stock and bond markets.
 However, in the late 2000s, Fannie Mae was hit hard by the economic downturn and subsequent troubles in the real estate market.

 Because Fannie Mae doesn’t originate loans, you can’t get your mortgage directly from Fannie.
-Banks and non-bank lenders like Quicken Loans® are responsible for collecting a client’s application, underwriting the loan – by doing things like verifying income, assets and property value – and getting them to the closing table.
+Banks and non-bank lenders like Rocket Mortgage® are responsible for collecting a client’s application, underwriting the loan – by verifying income, assets and property value – and getting them to the closing table.
 Once the loan closes, Fannie Mae buys loans that meet its requirements from lenders.

 An MBS might consist of 1,000 loans or more that have similar characteristics.
-Fannie Mae has certain rules, among them that they won’t buy nonconforming loans.
-Many things can make a loan nonconforming, but one of the most common characteristics is jumbo loan status, currently any loan above $726,200 for 1-unit properties in non-high-cost areas.
+Fannie Mae has certain rules, among them that they won’t buy non-conforming loans.
+Many components can make a loan nonconforming, but one of the most common characteristics is jumbo loan status, which for 2022 is any loan above $726,200 for 1-unit properties in non-high-cost areas.

 You should always feel free to speak with a Home Loan Expert about your situation, but the following is a short list of general guidelines for Fannie Mae loan approval: